analyst-one/oikaze/README.md

 - Moves the styling logic from CSS to HTML, making it less modular.
 - Changes in design requirements may require modifications throughout the codebase.
 - It's challenging to pass utility classes to other CSS/SCSS systems like Bootstrap or Angular Material.
-- Leads to "redundant" utilities that map to the same value, such as bg-primary and text-primary.
+- Leads to "redundant" utilities that map to the same value, such as `bg-primary` and `text-primary`.

 ### Why not just SCSS variables

 While SCSS variables provide a solid foundation for design tokens, they have some limitations:

-- Unlike CSS variables, SCSS variables are static at build time, making overriding more challenging.
+- Unlike CSS custom properties, SCSS variables are static at build time, making overriding more challenging.
 - It can be difficult to pass SCSS variables to other systems like Bootstrap or Angular Material.
+- Variables in SASS are only scoped to the block they appear in, SCSS variables do not inherit.

-### Why not just CSS variables
+### Why not just CSS custom properties

-CSS variables have their advantages but also come with limitations:
+CSS custom properties have their advantages but also come with limitations:

-- Unlike SCSS variables, CSS variables alone lack safety checks (e.g., mistyping a variable name won't produce an error).
+- Unlike SCSS variables, CSS custom properties alone lack safety checks (e.g., mistyping a property name won't produce an error).
-- Correct usage of CSS variables, with fallback values, can be verbose and difficult to maintain.
+- Correct usage of CSS custom properties, with fallback values, can be verbose and difficult to maintain.
+- Custom properties don't work inside media queries and container queries.

 ## How to use Oikaze?

 ### Prerequisites

 - SCSS: You should already have a project using SCSS.
 Installing SCSS in your project is not covered here.
-- CSS Variables: You should be targeting environments that support CSS variables.
+- CSS custom properties: You should be targeting environments that support CSS custom properties.

 ### Installation